pedro12374/haerter.github.io/_accepted/2025-04-16-Horton-Mima.md

 # Status
-Submitted to Physics of Plasmas on 16/04/2025.
+Accepted to publish on Physics of Plasmas on 10/07/2025.